 Black gown and white fur trimmed hood lined with relevant degree colours as below.

-You may bring up to eight guests (subject to venue capacity) and guest passes will be provided.
-Graduands do not require a pass for themselves.
-If you have a special request for more guest passes you can specify this on the graduation requirements form.
-Additional guest passes will not be confirmed until all applications have been finalised.
+You may bring up to eight guests (subject to venue capacity) to your graduation.
+Guest passes will be provided (you will not need a pass).
+If you have a special request for more guest passes you can specify this using the graduation requirements form.
+Additional guest passes will not be confirmed until all graduate applications have been finalised.

 There is no allocated or reserved seating for guests at our venues.
 Guests need to be seated 30 minutes prior to the start of the ceremony.

 Please advise us as early as possible if you or your guests have any special requirements relating to disability access – for example, a wheelchair; seating for sight or hearing impairment.

 An official photographer will be present to photograph you as you are congratulated on stage.
 Studio style photograph set-ups will also be available for you and your family before and/or after the ceremony.